 Melbourne Museum opened at Carlton Gardens on 21 October 2000.
 Auntie Veronica applied for a Customer Service Officer position at the Museum before it opened, and began her work in the Milarri Garden at the Bunjilaka Aboriginal Cultural Centre giving guided tours of the plants and animals, imparting her knowledge to the next generation.
-Also working in the Forest Gallery, 'touching the early, and being close to nature, always'.
+Also working in the Forest Gallery, 'touching the earth, and being close to nature, always'.
 "I tell my grandson - knowledge is power - learn as much as you can".

 "Sharing Indigenous knowledge is important to me, I feel the need to pass on knowledge so it’s never lost.
 For me, NAIDOC Week brings this into focus.
 NAIDOC Week gives me an opportunity to honour the people of the Kulin Nation - the traditional custodians of the land we live and work on, where the Museum now stands".